PagerDuty/stakeholder-comms-docs/docs/during/investigation.md

 - Description of the issue detected
 - Business service(s) affected
 - Customer impact, if known
-- Next steps for stakeholders (e.g. join a chat channel, incident bridge, standby for updates, etc)
+- Next steps for stakeholders (e.g., join a chat channel, incident bridge, standby for updates)
-- Where to find more information (i.e. chat channel, email, status page, etc)
+- Where to find more information (e.g., chat channel, email, status page)
 - When to expect another update

 An example of a status update during the Investigation phase is:

 > "At 7:59PM PDT an error condition was detected in the interdimensional gate to the Upside Down (the Rift).
-Some customers may be abducted by Demogorons during this time.
+Some customers may be abducted by Demogorgons during this time.
 We are currently investigating.
 Join the #stakeholder-updates chat channel or join the incident by phone at 1-888-OMG-FUBAR to observe.
 Expect another update within 30 minutes.”